mosip/documentation/docs/mock-services.md

      * Is installed as part of the default MOSIP installation.
      * Mimics real SMTP server behavior for testing and development purposes.

-**Benefits of Using Mock Services**

-1. **Faster Development and Testing:** Enables rapid development and testing cycles without need to access to production systems.
-2. **Reduced Costs:** Avoids the need for production resources, lowering development and testing costs.
-3. **Controlled Environment:** Testing with Mock Services provides consistent and predictable behavior, ideal to isolate and troubleshoot.
-4. **Data Privacy:** Sensitive data remains secure, as development and testing occur with mock data.

-### **Modules Utilizing MOSIP Mock Services**
+### **Modules utilizing MOSIP Mock Services**

 MOSIP uses Mock Services in the following modules:

 1. **Registration Client Module**

-    The Registration Client module uses below mentioned Mock Services during the execution of the registration process.
+    The [Registration Client](registration-client.md) module uses below mentioned Mock Services during the execution of the registration process.
 To       capture biometric data, check the quality of the captured biometric data, etc., the following services are run:

     * **Mock MDS (**[**MOSIP Device Service**](https://docs.mosip.io/1.1.5/biometrics/mosip-device-service-specification)**):**
-    The [Registration Client](https://docs.mosip.io/1.2.0/collab-getting-started-guide/collab-reg-client-setup-guide) module     interacts with Mock MDS to capture biometric data during the registration.
-This enables the creation of mock biometric,     which are essential for completing the registration process and generating the Unique Identification Number (UIN)
+    The Registration Client modulecinteracts with Mock MDS to capture biometric data during the registration.
+This facilitates the development of simulated biometrics, which are crucial for finalizing the registration process and generating the Unique Identification Number (UIN).
     * **Mock SDK** ([**Software Development Kit**](https://docs.mosip.io/1.2.0/biometrics/biometric-sdk)):
         The [Registration Client](https://docs.mosip.io/1.2.0/collab-getting-started-guide/collab-reg-client-setup-guide)            module interacts with mock SDK to perform 1: N match for biometrics, extract biometric template, and check the              quality of the captured biometrics.

 2.  **Registration Processor Module**

-    Mock Services help [Registration Processor](https://docs.mosip.io/1.2.0/modules/registration-processor) to process packets by providing support to emulate key functionalities such as search for the duplicate biometric data, to perform manual verification, and to check the quality of the captured biometric data. &#x20;
+    Mock Services help [Registration Processor](registration-processor.md) to process packets by providing support to emulate key functionalities such as search for the duplicate biometric data, to perform manual verification, and to check the quality of the captured biometric data. &#x20;

     Mentioned below are the services utilized by the Registration Processor module to facilitate the functions.